 “I think combining agriculture with business will open up many job opportunities for me in the future and gives me a good background of information into how businesses operate.”

-Febey travels to Hobart each week to study at the Sandy Bay campus with one unit at the Newhnam campus and some available online.
+Febey travels to Hobart each week to study at the Sandy Bay campus with one unit at the Newnham campus and some available online.

 Thanks to the scholarship, Febey reduced her casual work hours to put more focus on study.